John Andretti: 20th century

 In 1986, Andretti joined the BMW North America team for the 1986 IMSA GTP season.
 Paired with Davy Jones, he won that year's Watkins Glen International race.

 The following year, in 1987, Andretti joined CART's PPG Indy Car World Series.
 In his debut at the Indianapolis Motor Speedway in the 1988 Indianapolis 500, he reached as high as seventh place in the race before falling to 21st place following mechanical problems.

 In 1989, Andretti drove the Miller High Life/BF Goodrich Porsche 962 to victory in the 24 Hours of Daytona, then called the Sunbank 24 at Daytona, along with co-drivers Bob Wollek and Derek Bell.
 Later in the 1989 IMSA season, Andretti and Wollek won the Pontiac Grand Prix of Palm Beach, driving the same Porsche 962.
 Andretti finished fifth in points (112) in the 1989 IMSA season, first among Porsche drivers.

-In 1991, he won the only race of his CART career, the Gold Coast Indy 300 in Surfers Paradise, Australia.
+In 1991, Andretti won the only race of his CART career, the Gold Coast Indy 300 in Surfers Paradise, Australia.
 He finished a career-best fifth in the 1991 Indianapolis 500.
 The 1994 Indianapolis 500 was his last Indianapolis 500 appearance until his return in 2007.

 In 1993, Andretti drove the Taco Bell Express Top Fuel Dragster, reaching the semi-finals in his first national event at Atlanta during the FRAM Southern Nationals, clocking a career-best speed of 299 mi/h.
 In that race, he beat 1992 T/F Champion Joe Amato in Round 1 and Mopar Express Lube driver Tommy Johnson Jr. in Round 2, but lost to Mike Dunn in Darrell Gwynn's La Victoria Salsa Car in the semi-finals.